 There is a good chance that the bootloader is not installed properly.
 Install GRUB by using the 'grub-install' command.
-You'll need to boot into a rescue environment then mount and chroot to your root partition (ensure that /proc and /sys are mounted).
-The command takes the option of your disk device (e.g: /dev/sda).
-Once GRUB is reinstalled, check the entries in/boot/grub/menu.lst and /boot/grub/device.map.
+You'll need to boot into a rescue environment then mount and chroot to your root partition.
+The command takes the option of your disk device (e.g. /dev/sda).
+Once GRUB is reinstalled, check /boot/grub/menu.lst and /boot/grub/device.map.